 Work v. uni: what to expect

-What is life at university really like, and how does it compare to life on a school leaver programme or higher apprenticeship?
-It’s hard to choose the best option for your future education or training if you’re hazy about the nature of the experiences on offer.
-To help you decide, we’ve compared what you can expect from the work and uni routes in key areas such as accommodation, finance and your social life.
+What is life at university really like, and how does it compare to life on an apprenticeship or other school leaver programme?
+It’s hard to choose the best option if you’re hazy about what's on offer.
+To help you decide, we’ve compared the similarities and differences between university and apprenticeships in key areas such as accommodation, finance and your social life.

-Bear in mind that school leaver programmes and higher apprenticeships vary in the type and level of study they include.
-On some schemes, you’ll find yourself going to university alongside other undergraduates and working towards a full degree; on other programmes you might spend one day a week at college, studying for a professional qualification or foundation degree.
+Bear in mind that apprenticeships and similar programmes vary in the type and level of study they include.
+On some schemes, you’ll find yourself going to university alongside other undergraduates and working towards a full degree; on other programmes you might attend attend a local college to study for a lower-level qualification.

 Whether you choose to learn through work or at uni, you’ll need to look closely at the details about your preferred courses or programmes to find the path that’s right for you.